 6. Configuring 360-degree account health

-Although Customer Success is an essential and permanent part of all SaaS business, it requires a well-planned effort to build the right processes, team and implementing the right set of Customer success tool to see the impact of implementing Customer Success in the Organization, The above strategies and customer retention hacks can help companies to drive retention if done correctly.
+Although Customer Success is an essential and permanent part of all SaaS businesses, it requires a well-planned effort to build the right processes, and team and implement the right set of customer success tools to see the impact of implementing Customer Success in the Organization, The above strategies and customer retention hacks can help companies to drive retention if done correctly.
 To know more about how your SaaS business can be benefitted, here’s an exclusive case study of CustomerSuccessBox on how they have help salesscreen to increase their customer retention by 10%.